-The future emperor grew up in Giesing, a working-class neighbourhood where the majority of the residents were Blues (1860 Munich fans) rather than Reds (Bayern fans).
+The future emperor grew up in Giesing, a working-class neighborhood where the majority of the residents were Blues (1860 Munich fans) rather than Reds (Bayern fans).
 Beckenbauer, the son of a postal worker, grew up rooting for 1860 and dreamed of one day playing for them.
 When he was playing for SC 1906 in 1958, he came up against them.
 The U14 championship final was a hard-fought game, and Beckenbauer was embroiled in a running struggle with Gerhard Konig, the centre-back.
 The match's facts are unclear, but one thing is certain that Konig aimed a slap at his opponent at one point.
 After that incident, a 13-year-old Beckenbauer elected to join Bayern Munich later that year, rather than 1860 as originally intended.

 “It was just fate that we both came together, and that I became a Red and not a Blue,” Beckenbauer told Bayerischer Rundfunk.